Annilyn/KILL-THE-VIRUS/README.md

 # Controls:

-* right click mouse to fly and spacebar to shoot the virus.
+* Right click mouse to fly and spacebar to shoot the virus.

-# Fonts : minecraftia
+# Fonts :
+minecraftia

 ![minecraftia](https://user-images.githubusercontent.com/72851503/96405022-e7a31980-120e-11eb-88ce-a81f62f5e6a7.png)